Bolanle Ninalowo

 Bolanle Ninalowo, also known as Nino, (born 7 May 1980) is a Nigerian actor and film producer.

 Career

-Before Ninalowo's attempt into the Nigerian movie industry he first worked as an accountant in a bank in the United States of America then upon relocating back to Nigeria he worked with Guaranty Trust Bank.
+Before Ninalowo's attempt into the Nigerian movie industry, he first worked as an accountant in a bank in the United States of America.
+Then upon relocating back to Nigeria, he worked with Guaranty Trust Bank.
 Ninalowo's first attempt into the Nollywood Nigerian movie industry was as a movie producer.
 He produced his first movie titled Rebirth.

 Personal life

-Ninalowo has been married before, then separated, and has reconciled with his spouse with whom he has two children with, one male and the other female.
+Ninalowo has been married before, then separated, and has reconciled with his spouse with whom he has two children, one male and the other female.

 He is the cousin of Rukky Sanda, a Nigerian movie producer and actress.
-Nino converted from Islam to Christianity after he found a remedy to his troubles in the Bible which he says has become his life manual.
+Nino converted from Islam to Christianity after he found a remedy to his troubles in the Bible which he says has become his life's manual.